Jean Noblet Tarot

 The "Jean Noblet Tarot" is thought to be the oldest known of the Marseille-style Tarot decks, originating in Paris, c.
 1650.
 The only existing copy of this deck is currently preserved in the French National Library in Paris.
 It is a nearly complete deck, missing only the Six through Ten of Swords.
 This 78 card edition is a restoration done by noted French Tarot historian and artist Jean-Claude Flornoy.
 The missing cards have been recreated by Flornoy in conformance with the remainder of the deck, and after consulting contemporary designs.

-Flornoy has spent many years working with the following traditional Marseille style Tarot decks (preserved in the French National Library): the "Tarot of Jean Noblet", the "Tarot of Jacques Vieville", the "Tarot of Jean Dodal", and the "Tarot of... read more reviews or write a review.
+Flornoy has spent many years working with the following traditional Marseille style Tarot decks (preserved in the French National Library): the "Tarot of Jean Noblet", the "Tarot of Jacques Vieville", the "Tarot of Jean Dodal", and the "Tarot of... read more reviews.

 Similar Decks to Jean Noblet TarotTheme: Marseilles